 William & Mary scientist tracking migrating shorebirds spot one that appears to have survived flying through the most dangerous segment of Hurricane Irene.

-A 5.8 magnitude earthquake that shook central Virginia was felt up and down the East Coast.
+A 5.8 magnitude earthquake that shook central Virginia in 2011 was felt up and down the East Coast.
 Geology Professor Chuck Bailey was called on to explain the event.

 Approximately 200 of the College's newest students -- both freshmen and transfers -- participated in the Office of Community Engagement and Scholarship’s fifth annual Students Helping Out Williamsburg (SHOW) Day on Tuesday, the same day on which a rare earthquake was felt throughout the region.